What is a ground loop?

 Closed Loop Geothermal Systems

-Horizontal Ground Loop
+Horizontal Ground Loops

 Horizontal Ground Loop Installation